STOCKS NEWS EUROPE-Shares stay higher as Wall Street rises

-European shares stay higher as Wall Street gains in early trade after New York state manufacturing data rises to its highest level since May and U.S. jobless claims slip to a three-and-a-half year low, suggesting growth in the economy is improving.
+European shares stay higher as Wall Street gains in early trade on optimism that policymakers in Europe are putting together a plan that could tackle the region's debt crisis.

-The FTSEurofirst 300 index index is up 1.3 percent at 964.54 points, while on Wall Street, the S&P 500, the Nasdaq and the Dow Jones industrial index are up 0.9 to 1 percent.
+The FTSEurofirst 300 index is up 3.6 percent at 929.87 points, while the Dow Jones industrial average is up 1.8 percent, the Standard & Poor's 500 is 1.7 percent higher and the Nasdaq composite is up 1.5 percent.

-In Europe, Old Mutual is the most actively traded stock, up 11.1 percent, after the insurer said it would sell its non-core Nordic business to Skandia Liv.
+Banking stocks in Europe feature among the top performers on the hopes of a coordinated plan to ease the euro zone debt crisis, with the STOXX Europe 600 Banks index rising 5.2 percent.

 Reuters messaging rm://joanne.frearson.thomsonreuters.com@reuters.net